Bachelor of Engineering

 • 5th semester: Practical semester

-• 7th semester: Bachelor's thesis and defense
+• 7th semester: Bachelor thesis and defense

 • Career prospects